sit-fyi/sit/doc/faq.md

 ## What about "normies" (less technically-savvy)?
 How can they use it?

-It depends on your model of sharing issues.
-If you share them over, say, Dropbox or something similar, it'll work just fine -- they just start one program (`sit-web`) and use it through a browser.
+It depends on your model of sharing information.
+If you share it over, say, Dropbox or something similar, it'll work just fine -- they would typically start one program (`sit-web`) and use it through a browser.
 No extra steps required.

 If your workflow involves an SCM (such as Git), the setup will be more involved (at least for now).
 They'd have to be tought to use some GUI client for the SCM of your choice.

-## Is there a way to host a shared public/private instance of sit-web?

-Not yet.
-This is an interesting topic but we are not there yet.

 ## Why there are so many "hidden" files starting with dot?